equinix-labs/terraform-on-equinix-workshop/docs/part2.md

 * main.tf Declare all resource and datasource definitions
 * outputs.tf Declare all outputs in this file.
 Output values are similar to return values in programming languages
 * variables.tf Declare all input variables in this file.
 Input variables let you customize aspects of Terraform modules without altering the module's own source code
-* terraform.tfvars Assign or override values of the variables defined in the variables.tf file
+* terraform.tfvars Assign/override values of the variables defined in the variables.tf file

 ## Steps